-If you would like us to hold a SOUP in your part of Teignbridge, please get in touch: email@example.com
+If you would like us to hold a SOUP in your part of Teignbridge or online please get in touch: firstname.lastname@example.org

 The first Buckfastleigh SOUP, Friday 26th October 2018

-Around 60 people enjoyed the first Buckfastleigh SOUP community fundraising event on last Friday.
+Around 60 people enjoyed the first Buckfastleigh SOUP community fundraising event in 2018.
 Held at the Town Hall, local community-benefiting projects bid for funding donated by the community, a local benefactor, and the two local Cllrs Nutley and Dennis.

 This was the second SOUP event organised by Teignbridge CVS in the district and was well supported by the Town Council and particularly the mayor.
 Local people turned out to support their favourite projects, which included Dartmoor Skies (an Astronomy project), a Defibrillator scheme, the Christmas Fair Skating Rink, the local Sports & Dogwalkers Club and two young people’s groups.